jorge-armando-navarro-flores/jorge-armando-navarro-flores/README.md

 I really think that technology is a fantastic way of improving the world </h3>

-- 🔭 I’m currently working on flutter BMI calculator
+- 🔭 I’m currently working on flutter anagram game

 - 🌱 I’m currently learning flutter, python and machine learning